Access the Command Line

 Hello World

-Unresponsive Commands
+Unresponsive Command

 [student@workstation ~]$ echo "Hello World" > hello.txt